amaranth-lang/rfcs/text/0036-async-testbench-functions.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- It should be possible to combine triggers, e.g. when we have a set of signals and are waiting for either of them to change.
-  Simulating combinational logic with `add_process` would be one use case for this.
-  Simulating sync logic with async reset could be another.
-  What would be a good syntax to combine triggers?
-- Is there any other functionality that's natural to have on the simulator context?
-  - (@wanda-phi) `sim.memory_read(memory, address)`, `sim.memory_write(memory, address, value[, mask])`?
-- Is there any other functionality that's natural to have on the trigger object?
-  - Maybe a way to skip a given number of triggers?
-We still lack a way to say «advance by n cycles».
 - Bikeshed all the names.
-  - (@whitequark) We should consider different naming for `active`/`passive`.

 ## Future possibilities
 [future-possibilities]: #future-possibilities

-Add simulation helpers in the manner of `.send()` and `.recv()` to standard interfaces where it makes sense.
+- Add simulation helpers in the manner of `.send()` and `.recv()` to standard interfaces where it makes sense.
+- There is a desire for a `sim.time()` method that returns the current simulation time, but it needs a suitable return type to represent seconds with femtosecond resolution and that is out of the scope for this RFC.
+- We ought to have a way to skip a given number of triggers, so that we can tell the simulation engine to e.g. «advance by n cycles».